New Italy Government Lets Rescued Migrants Disembark - UrduPoint

 "We now need to agree on a genuine temporary European mechanism," Castaner added.

-The Italian coastguard will send a vessel to pick up the migrants at sea in order not to perturb port operations, Italian media reported.
+The Italian coastguard will send a vessel to pick up the migrants at sea in order not to disturb port operations, Italian media reported.

 Under far-right leader Salvini, charity vessels with rescued migrants on board faced fines of up to a million Euros as well as the arrest of the captain and impounding of the boat.